marcdraco/HotStuff/README.md

 * [lie mode]Clean, fully commented & documented code[/lie mode]
 * Did we say it was free?

+NOTE: While this compiles cleanly under VSCode/Pio, much of the code contains old parts that have not been refactored which is a bit tatty but as (Marc) isn't that great with Github, we're using it for backups.
+A lot of untested code is not compiled or included in the binary even though it appears in the source.

 (1) Buffering limitations on the UNO mean the chart flashes briefly during updates.

 In the following documentation, the compilation constants can be found in “constants.h”.